rsocket/rsocket/Protocol.md

 * __Frame Type__: (6 bits) 0x08
 * __Request N__: (31 bits = max value 2^31-1 = 2,147,483,647) Unsigned 31-bit integer representing the number of items to request.
 Value MUST be > 0.
 * __Flags__: (10 bits)
     * (__R__)esume: Indicates whether a stream should be resumable.
 This property takes effect only if the RSocket connection is resumable.
+This flag should be set only in the REQUEST_CHANNEL scenario by the Responder side.
+Otherwise, flag can be ignored.

-See Flow Control: Reactive Streams Semantics for more information on RequestN behavior.
+See [Flow Control: Reactive Streams Semantics](#flow-control-reactive-streams) for more information on RequestN behavior.

 <a name="frame-cancel"></a>
 ### CANCEL Frame (0x09)